 Total & Permanent Disability

-How do you qualify for permanent disability?
+How do you qualify for total or permanent disability (TPD)?

 No matter what stage of your career you find yourself in, suffering an injury or illness which renders you either incapable to work in your field, or incapable to work at all, can be a confronting life change.

 It’s no surprise then that many people choose to take out permanent disability insurance either with a super fund or through an insurance company directly.

 Members of superannuation funds generally have access to three types of insurance: death cover, income protection and total and permanent disability (TPD) cover.
 If you are seriously injured or are suffering from an illness that is having a lasting impact on your ability to work, you may want to consider making a TPD claim.

 There is no singular definition of TPD – this is a major contributor to the difficulty of superannuation claims.
 Instead, each superannuation fund will define the term themselves in their policies or trust deeds.
 Be wary that the definition in your super policy may be overruled by the definition in any relevant group insurance contract to which you may be subject.

 Despite being no uniform definition, reg 1.03C of the Superannuation Industry (Supervision) Regulations 1994 (Cth) provides a definition of “permanent incapacity”:

 “…if a trustee of the fund is reasonably satisfied that the member’s ill?health (whether physical or mental) makes it unlikely that the member will engage in gainful employment for which the member is reasonably qualified by education, training or experience.”